betrusted-io/betrusted-io.github.io/avalanche-noise.md

 in a current consumption of 65uA @ 1.8V (note the lower Vdd).
 At this power consumption, the bias resistors matter, so I add an extra 9uA for the Vref bias ladder for a total of 74uA @ 1.8V = 0.13mW.
-This power consumptions is virtually negligible, and is small enough that power control to the generator is done by directly powering the op-amp and comparator off of an FPGA GPIO line.
+This power consumption is virtually negligible, and is small enough that power control to the generator is done by directly powering the op-amp and comparator off of an FPGA GPIO line.

 If a higher entropy rate is desired, this could be accomplished by swapping out the TLV9001 op-amp for a pin-compatible TLV9061 device.
-The figure-of-merit to pay attention to is the settling time (t_s) into a capcitive load, which is specified in the datasheets.
+The figure-of-merit to pay attention to is the settling time (t<sub>s</sub>) into a capcitive load, which is specified in the datasheets.
 The TLV9001 has a settling time of 2.5-3us at an Iq of 60uA; the TLV9061 has a settling time of 0.5-1us at an Iq of 538uA.
 Thus one can improve the speed